DavidFarrell/paidia.fun/__publisher_site/content/homepage/1how_does_it_play.md

 What's unique about the experience is the mix of playing as a team as well as fighting to win solo.

 Like Pandemic, players are working together to stop the spread of a (raccoon) invasion.
-But unlike Pandemic players individually want to win.
+But, unlike Pandemic, players individually want to win.
 This means a lot of backstabbing that can lead to everyone failing, but if you play too nice... you're not going to win!

 Key features:
 * ages 12+
-* 3 or 4 player
+* 3 or 4 players
 * 45 - 60 mins
 * over 160 beautiful cards
 * four storylines (that can be mashed up)
 * a large game board
-* four unique player roles each with a unique deck and player mat
+* four unique player roles each with their own unique decks and player boards

 ## Four player decks made of policy and action cards